Type 2 to Type 2 EV Charging Cable Bundle

 Easee One review

-The front of the Easee One has an LED light strip showing the status of the charger and a touch button for various manual controls (depending on what you want to do).
-The design is simple but different, and I like it.
+The front of the unit has an LED light strip showing charger status and a touch button for manual controls.
+The design is clean and unfussy, which suits it well.

 Easee One EV charger review